 #4: Do Not Fill Your Post with Links

 Web Hosting Secret Revealed has covered backlinks and debated whether or not they are still important.
-The consensus among SEO experts seems to be that they are important, but they need to be from high quality sites and they need to be natural.
+The consensus among SEO experts seems to be that they are important, but they need to be from high-quality sites and they need to be natural.

-Because the links should be natural and link to your site when it makes sense, it isn’t a good idea to link back to material at your own site every other paragraph.
+Because the links should be natural and link to your site when it makes sense, it isn't a good idea to link back to the material at your own site every other paragraph.
 Instead, look at what content you have at your site that truly adds to or enhances the article you are writing.